 Our professionally equipped facilities include a theatre, a radio studio, digital edit suites, and plenty of top-spec video and audio equipment which students can borrow free of charge.
 Alongside world-class academics, our staff includes experienced practitioners such as film producers, performers and scriptwriters.

-Bangor is also unique for its glorious geographical location.
-No British music department is better situated for admirers of the great outdoors.
-The University overlooks the mountains of the Snowdonia National Park (just five miles away), while the sea is less than ten minutes’ walk from the School building.
-And yet we are just three hours from London by train!
+Bangor is unique for its glorious geographical location.
+No university is better situated for admirers of the great outdoors.
+The Music building boasts magnificent views of the North Wales coastline and the mountains of the Snowdonia National Park, while the Media building looks out to the Isle of Anglesey and is less than five minutes’ walk from the shores of the Menai Straits.
+All this and yet we are just three hours from London by train!

 Regional identity and international outlook

 A sense of place is particularly strong in Bangor.
-It is the cultural capital of North Wales, and is situated in a Welsh-speaking heartland.
-We are the only music department in Wales where you can study your entire degree through the medium of Welsh, if you so choose.
+It is the cultural capital of north Wales, and is situated in a Welsh-speaking heartland.
+We are the only university in Wales where you can study some of our subjects (including Music) entirely through the medium of Welsh, should you so choose.
 But Bangor is also a cosmopolitan city which each year welcomes hundreds of students and other visitors from all over the world.
-This distinctive mix of regional identity and international outlook makes Bangor a stimulating place in which to study such a wide-ranging discipline as music.
+This distinctive mix of regional identity and international outlook makes Bangor a stimulating place in which to study such a creative subject.